Resize Images

 The method resize()

-simply stretches the image to the desired size.
+simply stretches the image to the desired size regardless of the original aspect ratio.
 Use

 resizeDown()